freecores/scan_based_serial_communication/SCAN_README.txt

         chain.
 Since this is a new feature, the size specified by the address and data bits should most likely match the total size in order to avoid bugs.

+        An optional research field is included in the scan signal list.
+        When the scan reset bet is set to 1, all bits in the scan chain are set to their optional reset value when specified, or zero when it is not specified.

         Due to the buffering latches, complex internal interfaces can be emulated using the scan chain.
 For instance, an SRAM could be